iainquayle/birch/issues.md

 on second thought, asg is likely the way to go, make it part of the std lib. example of why is calling functions, or if statements, asg will be close enough to minimal, but understable in the context of the language and calling already implemented functions that take structs etc.

+need to decide how to denote compile time, and runtime compile.

+## misc

+remaining symbols are @, #, $